ms-iot/content/en-US/Samples/OpenCV.md

 }
 {% endhighlight %}

-This function loads the previously-defined classifiers, re-reads the image (the classification doesn't work on a Canny image in case the user clicked that button first), finds the faces and bodies using the helper function from the last step, and draws rectangles around the results: red for the faces, black for the bodies.
+This function loads the classifiers, re-reads the image (the classification doesn't work on a Canny image in case the user clicked that button first), finds the faces and bodies using the helper function from the last step, and draws rectangles around the results: red for the faces, black for the bodies.
 It then pushes the updated image to the container.

 7. Add in the Resources